West Coast Loop (Perth to Exmouth, Karijini, return)

 Day 07: Hamelin Pool, Carnarvon and Quobba Blowholes

 After leaving the Peninsula, at Hamelin Pool you can see old stromatolites.
 Once you’ve check them out head North to Carnarvon, and stop in town to grocery shop or pass by a local farm for fresh mangoes and produce.
-Nearby are the Quobba Blowholes which are quite impressive, and also have a good snorkelling spot nearby.
+Nearby are the Quobba Blowholes which are quite impressive, and close to them there is also a good snorkelling spot.

 Day 08: Coral Bay

 Coral Bay is a special place!
 It’s a very small town with a beautiful beach.
 The most special part is that you can snorkel the Ningaloo Reef right off the coast!
 Stay here for a couple of nights.

 Cape Range National Park is an amazing place; camp here if you can!
 There is world-class snorkelling at oyster stacks.
 Or you can visit one of the most beautiful beaches in existence at Turquoise Bay.
 There is also some nice hiking available at Yardie Creek and Charles Knife Canyon.